kubevela/catalog/README.md

     - Also provide an introduction in KubeVela [documentation](https://kubevela.net/docs/reference/addons/overview).

-    - It's more likely to be accepted if useful examples provided in example [dir](examples/).
+    - It's more likely to be accepted if useful examples are provided in example [dir](examples/).

 ## Community